-Late Submissions: Because your lowest quiz scores and your lowest homework assignment will be dropped, no make-up quizzes or homework assignments will be accepted.
-Also, homework assignments and exam model answers will be uploaded one minute after the deadline, so neither late assignments nor exams will be accepted.
-In extreme circumstances where you cannot participate in your group or submit the exam, please email me as soon as possible and provide appropriate documentation when available.
+Late Works and Grading: Because your lowest quiz scores and your lowest assignment will be dropped, no make-up quizzes or assignments will be accepted.
+Also, assignments answers will be uploaded one minute after the deadline, so late assignments not be accepted.
+In extreme circumstances where you cannot participate in your exam, group submission or submit an assignment, please email me as soon as possible and provide appropriate documentation when available.
 For special accommodations, see the section "Disability Services".
+Re-grade: You have four days after you receive your graded work to request a re-grade.
+You need to include a written statement about why you think your work needs to be re-graded and which part(s) I should re-grade.
+Remember that after re-evaluating your work, your grade may remain the same, go up or go down.